-There is a set lunch break from 12:10pm until 1:00pm.
-This gives time for groups to wash their hands, find a place to sit and eat lunch, use the toilets and reach their next stand.
+There is a set lunch break from 12:10pm until 12:40pm.
+This gives time for groups to wash their hands, find a place to sit and eat lunch and reach their next stand.
 Please note that staff and volunteers will be taking their break at the same time.